CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 #### The 4-deck Game

 In a “4-deck game” (i.e., the “campaign game”), the Council is called when each play deck has been exhausted four times.
 You may call the Council when your play deck has been exhausted four times, or when it has been exhausted three times and you have at least 40 marshalling points.
-Increase the sideboard size to 25 cards.
+Increase the sideboard size to 25 cards.<span id="page49" class="page-number">49</span>

+---

 ### MARSHALLING POINT MODIFICATIONS